mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 The central data structure of the core scheduler if the `runqueue`.
 Within the `runqueue` we have sub-queues like `cfs_rq`, `rt_rq` and `dl_rq` for different scheduling classes.
 Each CPU has its own `runqueue`, but it is possible to have multiple `runqueues` on a CPU by using task groups (**cgroups**).
-Linux scheduler executes in a loop, iterating through scheduling classes: each class `pick_next_task()` method is called with the `runqueue` of the CPU it is running as its argument, In case no class yields a runnable task, the next pointer of the scheduling class is followed, stepping down to the next priority class.
+Linux scheduler executes in a loop, **iterating through scheduling classes**: each class `pick_next_task()` method is called with the `runqueue` of the CPU it is running as its argument.
+In case the higher priority class does not yields a runnable task, we step down to the next scheduling class.
+If NO class has a runnable process, the CPU goes idle.
 ## Completely Fair Scheduling (CFS)
-CFS attempts to balance a process's virtual runtime with a simple rule: CFS **picks the process with the smallest `vruntime`**, which represents the time a task should run on the CPU.
+CFS attempts to balance a process's virtual runtime with a simple rule: CFS **picks the process with the smallest `vruntime`**, which represents the time a task has already spent on the CPU taking into account its nice value.
 CFS uses a red-black tree to find the task with the smallest `vruntime` efficiently.
 If here're no runnable processes, CFS schedules the idle task.

 In Linux, the transition from the $O(1)$ scheduler to the CFS marked a significant evolution in process scheduling, emphasizing fairness and dynamic adaptability.
 The $O(1)$ scheduler offered quick scheduling decisions but struggled with **fair CPU time distribution**, especially for long-running tasks.
 This was due to its reliance on fixed timeslices, which could lead to task starvation.

-For each process $p$, its time-slice is computed as:
+For each process $p$, its **time-slice** is computed as:
 $$
 \tau_{p}=f(\nu_{0},\ldots,\nu_{p},\ldots,\nu_{n-1},\bar{\tau},\mu)\sim max(\frac{\lambda_{p}\bar{\tau}}{\sum\lambda_{i}},\mu)
 $$
 where:
-- $\lambda_p$ it the process **weight**, which depends on the nice value according to the exponential formula $\lambda_i=k\times b^{-\nu_i}$.
-The proportional weight is set against the total weight of all processes. `sched_prio_to_weights` table provide lambda values.
+- $\lambda_p$ it the process **weight**, which depends on the nice value according to the exponential formula $\lambda_i=k\times b^{-\nu_i}$ (with $k$, $b$ fixed valued). `sched_prio_to_weights` table provide lambda values.
-- $\overline{\tau}$ is the schedule latency, a configurable parameter (default 6 ms) that represent the targeted time for each process to get a chance to run.
+- $\overline{\tau}$ is the **schedule latency**, a configurable parameter (default 6 ms) that represent the maximum time to execute all runnable processes.
 - $\mu$ is the **minimum granularity** (default 0.75 ms) to ensure a lower bound on the timeslice, preventing excessive preemption.
 The `sched_slice()` function can retrieve $\tau_p$.

-CFS introduces the `vruntime` variable $\rho$ as an absolute measure of the dynamic priority of each process.
-It gives a way to compare process CPU usage when they have different priorities.
+CFS introduces the `vruntime` variable $\rho$ to give a way to compare process CPU usage when they have **different priorities**.
 Processes with lover $\rho$ are given priority.
 $\rho_p$ depends on the time $\epsilon_p$ the process has consumed, and it is inversely proportional to its weight $\lambda_p$.
 $$
 \forall p , \Delta \rho = \frac{\tau_p}{\lambda_p} = \frac{\overline{\tau}\lambda_p}{\lambda_p \sum \lambda_i} = \frac{\overline{\tau}}{\sum \lambda_i}
 $$
 $\Delta \rho_p$ at the end of the scheduling latency only depends on the total weight of all runnable process.
 Thus, any process can be fairly evaluated regardless of its individual priority.

-CFS ensure fair CPU time allocation for processes using the nice value, but it does not handle **latency requirements** well (some processes needs quick access to the CPU but do not require much time).
+CFS ensure fair CPU time allocation for processes, but it does not handle **latency requirements** well (some processes needs quick access to the CPU but do not require much time).
 Moreover, real-time processes are privileged.
 ## Enforcing additional fairness
 ### Cgroups
 CFS alone is not enough to guarantee optimal CPU usage, especially when there are multiple threads from different user: for example, if user `A` with 2 threads and user `B` with $98$ threads, user `A` will only be given 2% of the CPU time, which is not ideal.
 Each user should be given an equal share of the CPU, which is then divided among their threads.